clburlison/clburlison.com/README.md

 More information about this site can be found [here](https://clburlison.com/about/site-info/).

-## Jekyll Compose Help

-    draft      # Creates a new draft post with the given NAME post       # Creates a new post with the given NAME publish    # Moves a draft into the _posts directory and sets the date
-               #    publish _drafts/my-new-draft.md
-    unpublish  # Moves a post back into the _drafts directory page       # Creates a new page with the given NAME

 ## Travis integration

 To get travis-ci setup check out this awesome project [jekyll-travis](https://github.com/mfenner/jekyll-travis)!